Jamón Ibérico

 Pro Tips

-- Bring sliced jamón to room temperature 15-20 minutes before serving for optimal flavor
+- Bring sliced ham to room temperature 15-20 minutes before serving to fully develop flavor

 Origin & Heritage